voidth/Spotted/README.md

 # Spotted
 An iOS app written in Swift.

-Early versions of this application will let users track all aircraft or automobiles that they have spotted, along with which airports they have been to (for the plane nerds).
+Spotted allows users to create galleries of cars and planes that they have spotted.
+These galleries can include pictures, descriptions, location at which the vehicle was spotted, and many more!
 Possibilities for further categories include: movies, landmarks, countries/cities!
 Feel free to suggest some features.